The Origin of German Tragic Drama: Historical references

+The Cambridge Ritualists

-As Benjamin embarks upon the work, the Cambridge Ritualists (a movement that also arose in response to the Birth of Tragedy) were enjoying the pinnacle of their influence in Britain.
-The scholarship of these Ritualists informs and substantively inspires several now-classic works of literary modernism (by T.S.
+As Benjamin embarked upon his work, the Cambridge Ritualists (a movement that also arose in response to the Birth of Tragedy) were enjoying the pinnacle of their influence in Britain.
+The scholarship of these Ritualists informed and substantively inspired several now-classic works of literary modernism (by T.S.
 Eliot, Virginia Woolf, H.D. and James Joyce) who were either being celebrated as a new visionary art-form or otherwise anathematized as forms of sacrilege and tried in court as obscenities.
-We have no evidence that Benjamin was aware of the Cambridge Ritualists, but a comparison of their scholarly project to Benjamin’s experiment in the Ursprung may be the most efficient possible description of the thrust of his argument about the Trauerspiel (the German form of tragedy that arose during the Baroque period in the midst of the Thirty Years War and its aftermath).
+We have no evidence that Benjamin was aware of the Cambridge Ritualists, but a comparison of their scholarly project to Benjamin's experiment in the Ursprung may be the most efficient possible description of the thrust of his argument about the Trauerspiel (the German form of tragedy that arose during the Baroque period in the midst of the Thirty Years' War and its aftermath).

-Briefly: The Cambridge Ritualists devoted themselves to reverse-engineering the ritual forms and rites of the ancient Greeks, returning to the primal origin of the art in the eldritch ceremonies that preceded it by working backwards from the plays as they analyzed older archaeological evidence and inventoried or authenticated Ancient Greek art as experts, dating the work as they went along.
-The Ritualists also consider that Greek tragedy was a precursor to the modes of thought observed in Greek philosophy, and concern themselves with illustrating this notion.
-They prefer tragedy to philosophy: they always prefer the original form to its successor.
+Briefly: The Cambridge Ritualists devoted themselves to reverse engineering the ritual forms and rites of the ancient Greeks, returning to the primal origin of the art in the eldritch ceremonies that preceded it by working backwards from the plays as they analyzed older archaeological evidence and inventoried or authenticated Ancient Greek art as experts, dating the work as they went along.
+The Ritualists also considered that Greek tragedy was a precursor to the modes of thought observed in Greek philosophy, and concerned themselves with illustrating this notion.
+They preferred tragedy to philosophy: they always preferred the original form to its successor.

-Benjamin’s Ursprung moves in a diametrically opposite direction, contra the Cambridge Ritualists.
+Benjamin's Ursprung moves in a diametrically opposite direction, contra the Cambridge Ritualists.

-He explores the fixations of Baroque drama (eg. the Dark Sovereign who reinstates the order of nature by assuming dictatorial control of the state, dissolving parliament and inaugurating an orgy of slaughter et. al) in the Trauerspiel as a precursor or primordial form of German political institutions and conventions, as well as a primeval dream-state or archaic remainder of juvenilia against whose chaos and morbid incoherence German idealism is derived as a psychic, stabilizing defense.
+He explored the fixations of Baroque drama (e.g. the Dark Sovereign who reinstates the order of nature by assuming dictatorial control of the state, dissolving parliament and inaugurating an orgy of slaughter, etc.) in the Trauerspiel as a precursor or primordial form of German political institutions and conventions, as well as a primeval dream-state or archaic remainder of juvenilia against whose chaos and morbid incoherence German idealism was derived as a psychic, stabilizing defense.